ryzenboi98/blockchain-api/README.md

 This project represents a Blockchain simulation using Flask to host and create the API.

 ## What is a Blockchain?
-A Blockchain is a descrentralized system with blocks linked through hashes.
+A Blockchain is a decrentralized system with blocks linked through hashes.

 Each block contains, in a generalized view, the following data:
 * __Transactions__